treyg/hoarder-random-bookmark/README.md

 ## Features

 - Sends random bookmarks on a daily, weekly, or monthly schedule
-- Supports email, Discord, Mattermost, and RSS feed notifications
+- Supports email, Discord, Mattermost, Telegram, and RSS feed notifications
 - Configurable number of bookmarks to send
 - Option to select bookmarks from all lists or a specific list
 - Option to only send unarchived bookmarks (useful for creating a "to-do list" of active bookmarks)